nadesico19/sacad/BUILDING.md

 Then, add the existing .cs source file under `/SacadMgd/` into the project by link or copy.

 Next, add the dependent libraries.
-There are two part of libraries in the dependency.
+There are two parts of libraries in the dependency.

 ### Newtonsoft.Json